4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 (6) As an admin, I want to create new partner profiles, so that new partners can be onboarded into the system.
 (7) As an admin or partner, I want to edit partner profiles, so that partner information remains accurate and up to date.
 (8) As an admin, I want to view all partners, so that I can have an overview of all partner profiles in the system.
+(9) As an admin or partner, I want to see the historical orders relevant to me, so that I can understand demand patterns over time.

 ### Use Case fluxTrack

 ![](images/use-case.png)
 - UC-1 [View all Products (Admin)]: Admin can retrieve all the Products on the product range from all Partners.
-- UC-2 [View Own prodcuts (Partner)]: Partner can retreive all the Products listed under the Partner's profile.
+- UC-2 [View Own Products (Partner)]: Partner can retrieve all the Products listed under the Partner's profile.
 - UC-3 [Create Product]: Admin and Partner can create new product entries in the application.
 - UC-4 [View Product Details]: Admin and Partner can retrieve the information on a specific product.
 - UC-5 [Edit a Product]: Admin and Partner can create, update, and delete products from the product range.
 - UC-6 [Create Partner Profile]: Admin can create new Partner Profiles.
-- UC-7 [Edit Partner Profile]: Admin and Partner can Edit Partner Profiles.
+- UC-7 [Edit Partner Profile]: Admin can edit Partner Profiles.
 - UC-8 [View all Partners]: Admin can see an overview of all Partners.
+- UC-9 [View Order History]: Admin and Partner can review historical orders, scoped by role.

 ## Design
 > 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.